LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Universal Language.md

 This is true for the spoken word, written language, symbols, encoded signals, body language, hand symbols, and concepts that only exist as thought.

 She must be able to perceive the language to understand it (for example, using telepathy for thoughts in another’s mind).\
-This spell does not allow non-Awakened characters to understand High Speech.
+This spell does not allow non-Awakened characters to understand [[High Speech]].